Nchaulagai/Nchaulagai/README.md

 <h2 align="left">Hi 👋!
-My name is Nischal and I'm a Industrial Engineering and Management student, currently in Germany.</h2>
+My name is Nischal, and I'm an MSc in Management and Technology student, currently enrolled at TUM.</h2>

 ###